 But her relationship with Donnie continued to flourish.
 Around the time she left school, he booked a romantic getaway in a unique hotel room in Brenham: near the bed stood the remnants of an antique freight elevator.

 Standing next to the machine, he proposed.

-The couple scheduled their wedding for April 5, 2008 at the Pecan Grove Country Club in Richmond.
-In the run-up to the wedding, Anne-Christine worked at an on-line marketing company and a high-end bakery, saving as much money as she could.
+The couple scheduled their wedding for April 5, 2008 at the Pecan Grove Country Club in Richmond, not far from Lee’s house.
+In the run-up to the wedding, Anne-Christine worked at a digital marketing company and a high-end bakery, saving as much money as she could.
 In the fall of 2007, when she was 21, she was delighted to learn she was pregnant.